ZReplicant/Dmel_CHD1_Spring2022/README.md

 - DEA_commands.R

 [Click on this text to get the scripts and reference files](https://drive.google.com/drive/folders/1NPE-o1iZVF-2sharSFEwvQT3fKwZ4Qb8?usp=sharing).
-Unfortunately, we could not upload the sequencing results since they are too big.
+Unfortunately, we could not upload the raw sequencing results since they are too big.

 ### Results